DataDog/hiring-engineers/answers.md

 # Welcome
 Welcome to the Datadog product demonstration!
 # Agenda
-- Prerequisites - Setup the environment
+- Prerequisites - Setup the environment (optional content)
    - Installing and Configuring VirtualBox
    - Installing and Configuring Vagrant
    - Installing the Datadog Agent